raavisampath74/Pintos-Operating-System-Kernel/Pintos-Operating-System-main/README.md

 # Pintos Operating System - PA2

-This repository contains the source code for the Pintos Operating System, specifically focusing on Programming Assignment 2 (User Programs).
+This repository contains the source code for the Pintos Operating System.

 ## Overview